Truly Scrumptious E Y nursery

 - And any other development records

-The management team may take home all of the above records for moderation and group assessment purposes for any child attending Truly Scrumptious E Y Nursery.
+The management team may take home all the above records for moderation and group assessment purposes for any child attending Truly Scrumptious E Y Nursery.
 In addition, management may also take home /access at home the following:

 - Attendance spreadsheet